Updated: July 31, 2023

 Beach and floating wheelchairs are available.
 For information, call (508) 430-7552.

-Although vehicle parking here is limited, it's worth the effort to go early enough (or wait until later in the day) to find a spot!
+Although vehicle parking here is somewhat limited, it's worth the effort to go early enough (or wait until later in the day) to find a spot!

 Hardings Beach Road